 Capital Improvement Program

 The City of Boulder's Capital Improvement Program (CIP) is a six-year plan for public physical improvements.
 The CIP provides a forecast of funds available for capital projects and identifies all planned capital improvement projects and their estimated costs over the six-year period.
 Allocations are made according to the Operating and CIP Budget Guiding Principles .

 The first year's program in the CIP is adopted by the City Council as the Capital Budget, as a counterpart to the annual Operating Budget.
 Although fiscal resources are appropriated only in the first year of the CIP, the succeeding five years of the CIP are important in providing a longer-term plan for setting spending priorities, scheduling projects in a logical sequence, and coordinating and targeting capital improvement projects for all city departments.

 Annual Capital Improvement Program

-Beginning in 2020, the six-year CIP is incorporated into the 2020 Approved Budget starting on page 143.
-In the CIP, over $85 million is allocated for 2020, with a total projected amount of approximately $565 million from 2020 to 2025.
-The 2020 CIP is lower than anticipated at this time last year based on timing of large utility projects that have been pushed to 2021 and 2022.
-Therefore, the 2020 CIP is relatively in line with the 2019 Approved CIP ($70.6 million).
+With that revenue picture, the proposed 2021-2026 CIP has just under $81 million recommended for 2021, and approximately $675 million is recommended for project allocations for years 2021-2026.
+The 2021 proposed CIP is lower than anticipated at this time last year based on timing of large utility projects that have been pushed to 2021/2022.
+Therefore, the proposed CIP is slightly lower than the 2020 Approved CIP ($85.6 million).
 It is important to remember that, unlike an operating budget, the capital budget may significantly fluctuate between years due to timing of projects and availability of funding.
-The 2020 to 2025 CIP includes several large projects including:
+Several large 2021 capital projects include: